Drug & Alcohol Testing

 for drug testing, including what substances to check for and how often testing

-drug screen can be identical to the five panel as listed above (though not
+drug screen can be the five panel drug test but...

 Mainline's Standard Eleven Panel Drug Screen: